 Insulin also helps shuttle amino acids (from protein digestion) and fatty acids (from fat digestion) into cells.

-Type 2 diabetes: The situation with insulin in Type 2 diabetes is very different from that in Type 1.
-Type 2 diabetes is a condition of insulin resistance, meaning that muscle, fat, and liver cells do not respond properly to insulin, and they can’t easily absorb glucose from the bloodstream.
+The situation with insulin in type 2 diabetes is very different from that in type 1.
+Type 2 diabetes is a condition of insulin resistance, meaning that muscle, fat and liver cells do not respond properly to insulin, and they can’t easily absorb glucose from the bloodstream.
 As a result, the body needs higher levels of insulin to help glucose enter cells.
 Those beta cells in the pancreas start to work overtime to keep up with the increased demand for insulin by making more and more.
 Insulin levels in the bloodstream may be high.
 But eventually, the beta cells exhaust themselves and can no longer keep up with the body’s demand.
-Glucose levels in the bloodsteam build up, and prediabetes or Type 2 diabetes can set in.
+Glucose levels in the bloodsteam build up, and prediabetes or type 2 diabetes can set in.